-You may have heard the buzz about Vitamin D deficiency epidemic over the past several years.
+You may have heard the buzz about vitamin D deficiency over the past several years.
 Because of years of sun-phobia and overuse of sunscreens, largely due to worry over skin cancer, as well as improper diet and compromised overall health, collective Vitamin D levels are much lower than they should be.
 In fact, over 70% of US children suffer from insufficient or deficient vitamin D levels (source).

 Why does this matter?
 Vitamin D is necessary for a multitude of functions in our body, some of which are only beginning to be understood by science.

-Once thought to only be of importance for bone health, it now seems Vitamin D plays a role in everything from muscle function, our immune system, brain and cardiovascular health, to reproductive health and our mood.
+Once thought to only be of importance for bone health, it now seems Vitamin D plays a role in everything from muscle function, our immune system, brain, and cardiovascular health, to reproductive health and our mood.

-There is even quite a bit of evidence that proper Vitamin D levels actually protect us from skin cancer! (source).
+There is even quite a bit of evidence that proper Vitamin D levels actually protect us from skin cancer!

 Now a note about skin cancer.